dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-web-api-mac.md

 ---
 <!-- WARNING: The code AND images in this doc are used by uid: tutorials/web-api-vsc.
 If you change any code/images in this tutorial, update uid: tutorials/web-api-vsc -->

-# Create a Web API with ASP.NET Core MVC and Visual Studio on macOS
+# Create a Web API with ASP.NET Core MVC and Visual Studio for Mac

 By [Mike Wasson](https://github.com/mikewasson) and [Rick Anderson](https://twitter.com/RickAndMSFT)

+This tutorial will teach you the basics of building an ASP.NET Core MVC Web API using [Visual Studio for Mac](https://www.visualstudio.com/vs/visual-studio-mac/).

 HTTP is not just for serving up web pages.
 It’s also a powerful platform for building APIs that expose services and data.
 HTTP is simple, flexible, and ubiquitous.
 Almost any platform that you can think of has an HTTP library, so HTTP services can reach a broad range of clients, including browsers, mobile devices, and traditional desktop apps.